alexscheitlin/master-project-evoting/README.md

 Each subproject is configured to set and wire the PORTS automatically for every service that this subproject needs.
 For example: with `sealer/docker-start.sh`, the needed environment variables are fetched from `system.json` and written to `.env` files.
 These `.env` files are then used in `docker-compose.yml`.

+Use `./docker-up.sh` and `./docker-down.sh` to start/stop all docker containers.
+This includes:

+- one voting authority backend
+- one voting authority frontend
+- one identity provider backend
+- one access provider backend
+- three sealer/parity nodes

 ### Voting Authority

 **Mode=Development (`localhost`)**